Alexander Radó: Recruitment

 Through an intermediary, Léon Nicole who was general secretary of the Communist Party of Switzerland, Rado was able to formerly recruit several new people into his network.
 These included Margrit Bolli who became the third radio operator, who transmitted from her apartment in Lucerne and Edmond Hamel (assisted by his wife Olga Hamel), who would become the group's secondary radio operators. transmitting from their apartment in Geneva.
 These agents were compartmentalised, i.e. unknown to each other, except when they were man and wife, e.g. Bolli and Hamel and each had a codename which unknown to each other.
 In his radio communications, Radó used the codename "Dora", which was only known to Moscow Centre.

 Report to the GRU by Dora about a meeting of leading German OKW and industry representatives, including Göring (chair), Röchling, and Vögler in Jagdhaus Hubertusstock, March 1943.

 Between March and April 1940, Radó was visited by Anatoly Gurevich in a three-week business trip to Switzerland to deliver $3000 to finance the network along with cipher books necessary to encipher/decipher radio messages during transmission.
 In August 1940, Radó network was joined by Alexander Foote, an English Soviet agent in Switzerland who joined Ursula Kuczynski's network in October 1938.
 While he was attached to Kuczynski's network, Foote learned how to be a radio operator and by January 1940 was sufficiently competent to reach Moscow Centre.
 By March 1941, Foote was making regular radio transmissions with Moscow Centre from his apartment in Lausanne.
 When Kuczynski left for England in February 1941, Foote was assigned to Radó's network.
 Foote became the main radio operator for Radó's intelligence network and trained both Bolli and Hamel in radio use for less important radio transmissions.
-After the war, Foote grossly exaggerated his wartime role by claiming in his book Handbook for spies, that both he and Radó has separate networks of equal importance, with separate sub-sources.
+After the war, Foote grossly exaggerated his wartime role by claiming in his book Handbook for spies, that both he and Radó had separate networks of equal importance, with separate sub-sources.
 However the traffic report doesn't bear that claim.
 In May 1941, Dübendorfer and her network were formerly recruited into Radó's network.
 In October 1941, Georges Blun was recruited into the network.